 on the cross, we are no longer flat characters.

 We are constantly being conformed, through the indwelling power and presence of the Holy Spirit, to the image of Christ.

 When we look again we truly see.

-The shepherds and the Magi looked again at the baby Jesus and saw a promised Saviour and the King of kings.
+The shepherds and the Magi looked again at the baby Jesus and saw a promised Saviour and the King of kings and they worshipped Him.

 John the Baptist looked again and didn’t see an ordinary Jewish man in sandalled feet, but the Messiah, whose sandals he was not worthy to untie.

 Peter looked again when Jesus asked him, ‘Who do you say that I am?’ and he answered with confidence, ‘You are the Christ, the Son of the living God.’
 The crowds missed that.
 They saw what they wanted to see – a healer, a prophet, a political leader.